LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-God may become known to one who does not inflict misery upon themselves, whether in response to external events, the actions of others, or personal shortcomings.
+God may become apparent to a heart which the intellect knows that nothing need trouble.